Trainee Solicitor Recruitment

 The trainee will be given a variety of work during the Training Contract which includes but is not limited to giving clients legal advice.
 The trainee is expected to be involved in the development of the Firm through networking and charity events etc.

-- For Training Contracts commencing in September 2019 and each year thereafter, applications must be received by 31st December
+- For Training Contracts commencing in September 2019 and each year thereafter, applications must be received by 31st December of the previous year

 - For training contracts commencing in September 2019 and each year thereafter, interviews will take place in March or April